Ubisoft: Dunia

 The Dunia engine is a software fork of the CryEngine that was originally developed by Crytek, with modifications made by Ubisoft Montreal.
 The CryEngine at the time could render some outdoor environmental spaces.
 Crytek had created a demo of its engine called X-Isle: Dinosaur Island which it had demonstrated at the Electronic Entertainment Expo 1999.
 Ubisoft saw the demo and had Crytek build out the demo into a full title, becoming the first Far Cry, released in 2004.
-That year, Electronic Arts established a deal with Crytek to build a wholly different title with an improved version of the CryEngine, leaving them unable to continue work on Far Cry.
+That year, Electronic Arts established a deal with Crytek to build a wholly different title with an improved version of the CryEngine, leaving it unable to continue work on Far Cry.
 Ubisoft assigned Ubisoft Montreal to develop console versions of Far Cry, and arranging with Crytek to have all rights to the Far Cry series and a perpetual licence on the CryEngine.

 In developing Far Cry 2, Ubisoft Montreal modified the CryEngine to include destructible environments and a more realistic physics engine.
 This modified version became the Dunia engine which premiered with Far Cry 2 in 2008.
 The Dunia engine continued to be improved, such as adding weather systems, and used as the basis of all future Far Cry games, and Avatar: The Game, developed by Ubisoft Montreal.

 Ubisoft introduced the Dunia 2 engine first in Far Cry 3 in 2012, which was made to improve the performance of Dunia-based games on consoles and to add more complex rendering features such as global illumination.
 The Dunia 2 engine was further refined in Far Cry 4, and Far Cry 5.
 According to Remi Quenin, one of the engine's architects at Ubisoft Montreal, the state of the Dunia engine by 2017 included "vegetation, fire simulation, destruction, vehicles, systemic AI, wildlife, weather, day/night cycles, [and] non linear storytelling" which are elements of the Far Cry games.
 For Far Cry 6, Ubisoft introduced more features to the Dunia 2 engine such as ray tracing support on the PC version, and support for AMD's open source variable resolution technology, FidelityFX Super Resolution.
 Aside from the main entries in the Far Cry series, the Dunia 2 engine is also used in the spin-off games.
 These include Far Cry 3: Blood Dragon, Far Cry Primal, and Far Cry New Dawn.